William Alsup

-William Haskell Alsup (born June 27, 1945) is a Senior United States district judge of the United States District Court for the Northern District of California.
+William Haskell Alsup (born June 27, 1945) is an American lawyer and jurist serving as senior United States district judge of the U.S. District Court for the Northern District of California.
+He was appointed to the Northern District of California in 1999 by President Bill Clinton and assumed senior status in 2021.

 Early life and career

 Born in Jackson, Mississippi, Alsup received a Bachelor of Science degree in mathematics from Mississippi State University in 1967, a Juris Doctor from Harvard Law School in 1971, and a Master of Public Policy from Harvard University's John F. Kennedy School of Government in 1971.

 He was a law clerk to Justice William O. Douglas of the Supreme Court of the United States from 1971 to 1972.
-Alsup was in private practice in San Francisco, California from 1972 to 1978, and was then an Assistant to the United States Solicitor General in the United States Department of Justice from 1978 to 1980.
-He returned to his private practice in San Francisco from 1980 to 1998 with Morrison & Foerster, when he briefly served as a special counsel in the Antitrust Division of the Department of Justice in 1998.
+Alsup was in private practice in San Francisco, California from 1972 to 1978 and an assistant to the United States Solicitor General in the United States Department of Justice from 1978 to 1980.
+He returned to private practice in San Francisco from 1980 to 1998 with Morrison & Foerster, when he briefly served as a special counsel in the Antitrust Division of the Department of Justice in 1998.
 He was again in private practice in San Francisco from 1998 to 1999.

 Federal judicial service

-On March 24, 1999, Alsup was nominated by President Bill Clinton to a seat on the United States District Court for the Northern District of California vacated by Thelton Henderson.
+On March 24, 1999, President Bill Clinton nominated Alsup to a seat on the United States District Court for the Northern District of California vacated by Thelton Henderson.
 Alsup was confirmed by the United States Senate on July 30, 1999, and received his commission on August 17, 1999.
 He assumed senior status on January 21, 2021.